 Answer 1: We thank Reviewer 1 for thorough review of the text and constructive feedback.

 We fully agree that a more detailed analysis of the symptom and participant clusters could improve our manuscript and such data are included in the revised manuscript (see: response to Associate Editor and below for details, Figures ...).
-At the same time, we are aware of the limitations to the risk modeling concerning our survey which were extensively discussed in the study team and were partially yet imperfectly addressed by weighting and confounder inclusion.
+At the same time, we are aware of the limitations to the risk modeling based on our cross-sectional survey, which were extensively discussed in the study team and were partially yet imperfectly addressed by weighting and confounder inclusion.
 Hence, the modeling results were constrained to three main responses (acute COVID-19 symptom number, long COVID and post-COVID-19 symptom risk) and presented in an abbreviated graphical form in Supplementary Material (Figures … with univariate modeling and … with multivariate modeling results).

 Issue 2: There seems to be a missed opportunity to focus and thoroughly evaluate clusters of persistent symptoms (in Figure S3).
 There should be an increased emphasis on describing "the three phenotypes of persistent COVID-19 manifestations".
 Were there demographic differences between these phenotypes?